captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 No.
 ---
 ## MAYME:
-Please, we'll talk about it later.
-I got someone coming.
+Esther please, I got someone coming.
 ---
+we'll talk later.
+---
 ## ESTHER:
 Do you know what I done?
-I tore a hole in my quilt and give him my beauty parlor.
-Half my life bent at the machine, and I give it to him, just like that.
 ---
+I tore a hole in my quilt
+---
+and give him my beauty parlor.
+---
+Half my life bent at the machine,
+---
+and I give it to him,
+---
+just like that.
+---
 ## MAYME:
 Oh, Esther.
+---
 Why?
-54
 ---
 ## ESTHER:
+Because I wanted to be held.
+---
+I thought if
+[crying]
+---
+he did't come home last night.
+---
+I sat at the sewing machine all night long,
+---
+trying to make something,
+---
-I wanted to be held.
-(Distracted.)
-I thought if He ain't come home last night.
-I sat at the sewing machine all night, trying to make something, I just kept sewing together anything I could find until I had a strip a mile long, so long it fill up the apartment.
+I just kept sewing together anything I could find
-(A moment.
-Mayme runs herfingers along the fabric of the jacket.)
+---
+until I had a strip a mile long,
+---
+so long it fill up the apartment.
+---
 Do you know where he is, Mayme?
 ---
 ## MAYME:
-Why would I know?
+How would I know?
 ---
 ## ESTHER:
-Because you're wearing the jacket I give him on our wedding night.
+Because you're wearing the jacket
 ---
+that I give him on our wedding night.
+---
 ## MAYME:
+OH!
 How come you ain't say nothing before?
-(Mayme, honfieeZ TipS off the jacket.)
 ---
 ## ESTHER:
 What am I gonna say?
 ---
+--
 ## MAYME:
 Yeah, yeah.
-Last night Songbird come around the saloon in a new suit with bottomless pockets, throwing dice all night, and boasting of easy money.
-I ask him where he got the money and he say his luck turn and he was gonna ride it out.
+---
+Last night Songbird come around the saloon
+---
+in a new suit with bottomless pockets,
+---
+throwing dice all around,
+---
+boasting of easy money.
+---
+I ask him where he get the money from
+---
+and he say his luck turn
+---
+and he was gonna ride it out.
+---
 If you can imagine that.
+---
+He said he wanted draft horses.
+---
+The world changing
+---
-He was gonna buy himself draft horses.
-The world changing and he wants big strong horses.
+and he wants big strong horses.
+---
 He made me laugh.
-He promised to take me out someplace special, but I didn't have nothing nice to wear.
-And honestly it made me think about how long it been since I done something for myself.
-Gone someplace like you said, where a colored woman could go to put up her feet and get treated good for a change.
-And I see the dice rolling, and I think Lord, God, wouldn't a place like that be wonderful.
-But every time the dice roll, that place is a little further away.
+---
+He promised to take me someplace special,
+---
+and I ain't have nothing nice to wear.
+---
+And honestly it made me think about
+---
+how long it been since I done something for myself.
+---
+Gone someplace like you said,
+---
+where a colored woman could
+put up her feet
+---
+and get treated good for a change.
+---
+And I see the dice rolling,
+---
+and I think Lord, God,
+---
+wouldn't a place like that be wonderful.
+---
+And the more those dice roll,
+---
+that place get a little further away.
+---
 Until it all gone.
+---
-And then I put my arms around this man, and I know who he is.
+I put my arms around this man,
+---
+and I know who he is.
+---
 He George.
-And maybe I known all along.
 ---
+And uh maybe I known all along.
+---
 ## ESTHER:
 Why didn't you stop him?
 ---
 ## MAYME:
 Because, he belong to me as well.
-(Mayme places it in Esther's hands.)
+---
 But this yours.
 ---
 ## ESTHER:
 Foolish country gal.
 ---
 ## MAYME:
+No,Esther.
+You grand.
+---
+And I ain't worthy of your
+forgiveness,
+---
-No, you are grand, Esther.
-And I ain't worthy of your forgiveness, nor will forget what you done for me.
-You ain't never treat me like a whore.
+nor will forget what you done for me.
+---
+You never treated me like a whore.
+---
 Ever.
-(George knocks on doon)
 ---
+template: noise
+knocking
+---
 ## ESTHER:
 Please don't answer that door.
-(Gene rattles door and knocks.)
+---
 Please don't, please don't answer.
 ---
 ## MAYME:
 He's going to leave.
 ---
 ## GEORGE:
-(Knocks and rattles door more urgently, shouts.)
 Mayme!
-(He rattles door again.)
 ---
 ## ESTHER:
 LET HIM GO!
-(Mayme moves toward the door, Esther
-55
-grabs her arm.)
+---
 Let him go.
+---
+He ain't real,
+---
-He ain't real, he a duppy, a spirit.
+he a duppy, a spirit.
+---
 We be chasing him forever.
-(George knocks and rattles door even more persistenv.
-Eventually he stops.
-Silence.
-Mayme sits on her bed.
-Esther exits with the smoking jacket.
-Crossfiide to Mr. Mark's boudoir, as Esther moves into Mr. Mark's boudoir.)
-Scene 6
-Japanese Silk
-Marks' boudoir.
-Mr. Marks unfurlc a roll of ocean-blue fabric.
-As he turns, he finds himseffacing Esther.
 ---
+template: noise
+knocking
+---
+template: noise
+door knob rattling
+---
+template: noise
+knocking
+---
+template: music
+---
+---
 ## ESTHER:
 Hello, Mr. Marks.
 ---
 ## MARKS:
+Miss Mills,
+---
-(Surprised.)
-Miss Mills, I'm sorry, Mrs. Armstrong.
+I'm sorry, Mrs. Armstrong.
+---
 How have you been?
 ---
 ## ESTHER:
 I seen worse days.
+---
 And you?
 ---
 ## MARKS:
 I've seen better days.
-(He laughs.)
 ---
 ## ESTHER:
 I've been meaning to stop in.
-I walked past here a half dozen times trying to get up the courage to come in.
-You remember you sold me a rather special length of fabric some time ago.
 ---
+I past by a half dozen times
+---
+trying to get up the courage to come in.
+---
+You sold me a rather special
+---
+length of fabric some time ago.
+---
 ## MARKS:
 Please, remind me.
 ---
+template: overlap
 ## ESTHER:
-Japanese silk, with —
+Japanese silk, with the
----

 ## MARKS:
-Of course, I remember it.
+Yeah, of course, I remember it.
 ---
 ## ESTHER:
-Well, I made it into a man's smoking jacket, at your suggestion.
-(She holds it up.)
+Well, I made it into a man's smoking jacket,
 ---
+at your suggestion.
+---
+---
 ## MARKS:
-It is very nice, it will please your husband, I'm sure.
+It is very nice,
 ---
+it will please your husband, I'm sure.
+---
 ## ESTHER:
 I want you to have it.
 ---
 ## MARKS:
 Me?
-I can't —
-tsTHER.
-Yes, you will.
-(Marks accepts the jacket, genuinely touched by the gesture.)
 ---
+I can't
+---
+## ESTHER:
+Yes,
+---
+you will.
+---
+---
 ## MARKS:
 Thank you.
 ---
 ## ESTHER:
 I can't stay.
-(Esther begins to leave.)
 ---
 ## MARKS:
-Wait, one moment.
-(He removes his outer jacket, revealing the fringes of his Tallit Katan.
-He carefidly puts on the silk jacket.)
+Wait,
+---
+uh, one moment.
+---
+---
 What do you think?
-56
 ---
 ## ESTHER:
 It fits wonderfully.
-(Esther takes a step toward Marks, hesitates, then takes another step forward.
-She raises her hands.)
+---
 May I?
-(He nervously holdc his breath and nods yes.
-Esther reaches toward Marks, expecting him to move away.
-She smoothes the shoulders of the garment, then expertly runs her hands down the jacket's lapels, straightening the wrinkled material.
-Marks does not move.
-Silence.
-Their eyes are fixed upon one another, then Esther reluctantly walks away, exiting the boudoir without a word.
-Marks is left alone onstage to contemplate the moment.
-A gentle rag plays.
-Lights crossfade; we're in Esther's original boudoir.)
-Scene 7
-Patchwork Quilt
-Esther's boudoir.
-Mrs. Dickson's rooming house.
-Mrs. Dickson folds laundry, humming a ragtime tune.
-Esther enters.
 ---
+---
+template: music
+---
+template: noise
+## MRS. DICKSON:
+humming
+---
 ## ESTHER:
-The girl downstairs told me I could find you up here.
+The girl downstairs
 ---
+told me I could find you up here.
+---
 ## MRS. DICKSON:
 My Lord, Mrs. Armstrong.
-I been telling every- one how you forgot us.
 ---
+I been telling everybody you forgot us.
+---
 ## ESTHER:
 It ain't been that long.
 ---
 ## MRS. DICKSON:
 Feel so.
-(The women hug.)
+---
 Look at you.
+---
+## MRS. DICKSON:
+[laughing softly]
+---
-I was about to take some tea, come on into the kitchen, I'm glad for the company.
+I was about to take some tea,
+---
+come on to the kitchen,
+---
+I'll be glad for the company.
+---
+These girls now-a-days,
+---
 These new girls are always out and about.
-They trouble me so these days, but whatcha gonna do?
-And I want to hear about everything.
 ---
+They worry me and trouble me so,
+---
+but whatcha gonna do?
+---
+Come on,
+---
+Tell me everything.
+---
 ## ESTHER:
 Have you rented this room?
 ---
 ## MRS. DICKSON:
-Why do you ask?
+Why you wanna know?
 ---
 ## ESTHER:
 I don't much feel like saying why.
-If you please, just a yes or no would suit me fine.
 ---
+If you please,
+---
+yes or no would suit me fine.
+---
 ## MRS. DICKSON:
 No.
 ---
 ## ESTHER:
-Well then, you won't mind another person at supper this evening.
-It's Friday and you don't know how I been missing your carrot salad.
+Well then,
 ---
+you won't mind another person at dinner this evening.
+---
+It's Friday and you don't know how
+---
+I been missing your carrot salad.
+---
 ## MRS. DICKSON:
 Of course.
-Esther —
+Esther
-57
 ---
 ## ESTHER:
 I'm fine.
-(Esther takes Mrs. Dickson's hand) And I'd love that cup of tea.
 ---
+And I'd love that cup of tea.
+---
 ## MRS. DICKSON:
-Come on downstairs and we'll catch up.
-I'll tell you about Corinna Mae, girl's as big as a house, I swear to God.
-(Etthei; barely listening takes in the room.)
-She didn't waste any time getting pregnant and already talking nonsense about her man.
-When they first was married he was good enough for her, but to hear it now you'd think the man didn't have no kind of sense.
+Well, Come on
 ---
+Come on, and we'll catch up on everything.
+---
+I'll tell you about Corinna Mae,
+---
+Oh, She big as a house,
+---
+I swear to God.
+---
+She didn't waste no time getting pregnant
+---
+Now when they first was married
+---
+he was good enough,
+---
+but now you talk to her
+---
+and he ain't go no sense
+---
+to hear her tell it.
+---
 ## ESTHER:
 I don't care to hear about Corinna Mae.
 ---
 ## MRS. DICKSON:
-Oh, I just thought —
+Oh, I just thought
 ---
 ## ESTHER:
-I'd like to sit here for a moment.
+I'd like to sit here a moment.
 ---
 ## MRS. DICKSON:
-Oh, yes.
-I gotta bring a few more things in off the line before the sunset, I'll see you downstairs shortly.
+Of course, yes.
 ---
+I gotta few more things
+---
+I've need to get off the line
+---
+before sunset,
+---
+I'll see you downstairs.
+---
 ## ESTHER:
-Of course.
-Mrs. Dickson, thank you for not asking.
+And Mrs. Dickson,
-(Mrs. Dickson lovingly takes Esther's hand, giving it a supportive squeeze.
-Mrs. Dickson picks to the launehy basket and exits, Esther lightly touches her belly.
-A inoment.
-She walks over to the old sewing machine and begins to sew together pieces offabric, the beginnings ofa new quilt.
-Lights shift: sepia tone, the quality of an old photograph.
-A slow, gentle mg plays in the distance.
-As the lights fiide, projected title
-card: "Unidentified Negro Seamstress. ca. 1905" Blackout.)
-End of Play
-58

 ---
+thanks for not asking.
+---
+---
+template: noise
+camera snap
+---
+template: music
 ---
 template: title
 class: smaller